After 50 Years of "Just Living With It," My Mom Finally Found Relief From the Eczema That Was Stealing Her Golden Years.

 So that’s what I did.

-By the end of the first week, my mom had stopped wearing the cotton gloves during the day.
+By the end of the first week, my mom no longer wore the cotton gloves during the day.

 She stopped hiding her hands.

 She could hold a book again.
-Wash dishes.
-Touch her granddaughter's face without worrying about rough skin.
+Wash dishes without wincing.

-"I keep waiting for it to come back," she told me.
-"I keep waiting for this to stop working like everything else did."
+“I keep expecting it to flare up again,” she said quietly.
+“I keep waiting for this to stop helping—like everything else did.”

 “What if it doesn’t?”
 I asked.